ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 Modern developer environments are way more capable than simple text editors.
 They provide domain-specific tools to improve the user experience.
-They give hints, suggest changes or completions and more.
+They give hints, suggest changes and completions and more.
 In this article we will take a look behind the curtains and build language support for *SPARQL*, a query language for knowledge graphs.